avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 - Open the installed Eclipse IDE For Modus Toolbox&trade; application.
 - When prompted for the workspace, choose an arbitrary location for your workspace and click the *Launch* button.
 - Click the **Import Existing Application In-Place** link in the *Quick Panel* at the bottom left of the window.
-- Select the directory chosen during the Project Creator step above (*C:\iotc-xensiv*, for example).
+- Select the directory chosen during the Project Creator step above (*C:/avt-demo*, for example).

+> [!TIP]
+> The Compilation Database Parser makes it so that Eclipse IDE understands compile time preprocessor defines
+> applied to the project while editing code.
+> Depending on the development stage, one can improve Eclipse build time and responsiveness by disabling it using this method:
+> Right-click the project and select Properties > C/C++ General >Preprocessor Include Paths > Providers,
+> and deselect the Compilation Database Parser check box.

 - At this point you should be able to build and run the application by clicking the application first in the project explorer panel and then clicking the *application-name-Debug* or *Program* *KitProg3_MiniProg4 launch configurations in *Quick Panel* at the bottom left of the IDE screen.